Gotham City Impostors

 Gotham City Impostors was a first-person shooter multiplayer-only video game developed by Monolith Productions and published by Warner Bros.
 Interactive Entertainment.
-Set in the universe of DC Comics' Batman, it consists of two teams of six players which try to kill the other team: one with amateur vigilantes dressed like Batman, and the other with criminals dressed like his archenemy, the Joker.
-It features customizable characters and a range of both traditional and imagined weapons.
+Set in the universe of DC Comics' Batman, it consisted of two teams of six players which try to kill the other team: one with amateur vigilantes dressed like Batman, and the other with criminals dressed like his archenemy, the Joker.
+It featured customizable characters and a range of both traditional and imagined weapons.

 Unlike other Batman games, Gotham City Impostors was not physically released.
 It was released on Xbox 360 via Xbox Live Arcade, PlayStation 3 via the PlayStation Network and Microsoft Windows via Games for Windows – Live in February 2012.
-The game was re-released on Microsoft Windows as a free-to-play title on August 30, 2012 via Steam using Steamworks.
+The game was re-released on Microsoft Windows as a free-to-play title on August 30 the same year via Steam using Steamworks.